 BONUS TIP #1: If you want a picture with one of the many “characters” on the Strip or on Fremont Street, they will want to be paid.
-People dressed as famous movie characters or women dressed like Go-Go dancers will approach you in a friendly way and offer to take a picture with you without asking for money up front, but afterwards they will demand money (usually $5).
+People dressed as famous movie characters or women dressed like Go-Go dancers will approach you in a friendly way and offer to take a picture with you without asking for money up front, but afterwards they will demand money (usually $5 to $20).
 Also, some of these “characters” are barely dressed, such as men wearing nothing but thong underwear or women wearing a thong and pasties on their nipples.
 These scantly clad people are more common on Fremont Street and might make you or your kids uncomfortable.

 BONUS TIP #2: If you plan to go to a nightclub at night, pay attention as you walk down the Strip in the afternoon and evening.
 Club promoters (usually dressed really nicely or wearing a t-shirt with the name of a club) might offer you free VIP access to skip the line, pay no cover charge, and get a free drink.

-BONUS TIP #3: In general, I don’t like to use Valet parking for a few reasons.
+BONUS TIP #3: In general, we don’t like to use Valet parking for a few reasons.
 First, it is no longer free at most Casinos on the Strip and on Fremont Street.
 Second, even if it is free, you sometimes have to wait a very long time (30 minutes) for them to bring your vehicle to you when you want to leave, during which time you could have already arrived at your next destination.